Plane carrying EU’s top leader targeted by alleged Russian GPS jamming

 (CNN) — A plane carrying the European Commission President Ursula von der Leyen was targeted by GPS navigation jamming while trying to land in Bulgaria on Sunday, a spokesperson for the commission told CNN.

-The commission received “information from Bulgarian authorities that they suspect this blatant interference was carried out by Russia,” the spokesperson said.
+The commission received “information from Bulgarian authorities that they suspect this blatant interference was carried out by Russia,” said European Commission Deputy Chief Spokesperson Arianna Podestà.

+The Kremlin has denied the allegation, with Russian foreign ministry spokeswoman Maria Zakharova saying claims of Moscow’s involvement were “fake,” calling it “paranoia” from Europe during a press conference on Thursday.

-The plane landed safely, the spokesperson said.
+The plane landed safely, the European Commission spokesperson said.
 A source familiar with the situation told CNN the pilots landed the plane using paper maps.

 GPS interference that causes disruptions to flights and maritime traffic has long been among the tools in Russia’s hybrid war arsenal.